SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Methodology

 \subsubsection{Convolutional Encoder-Decoder Architecture}

-For the convolutional encoder, we used the fairly straightforward ResNet-18 \cite{he2016deep} model, which takes in a signature image $I \in \mathcal{R}^{H \times W \times 3}$ and outputs a convolutional feature map $\mathcal{C} \in \mathcal{R}^{h \times w \times 512}$ having $512$ channels.
-While feeding the full image into the network we perform a global average pooling on the obtained feature map to get a feature vector of dimension $512$, whereas the pooling operation is absent when the signature patches are fed.
+For the convolutional encoder, we used the ResNet-18 \cite{he2016deep} model, which takes in a signature image $I \in \mathcal{R}^{H \times W \times 3}$ and outputs a convolutional feature map $\mathcal{C} \in \mathcal{R}^{h \times w \times 512}$ having $512$ channels.
+While feeding the full image into the network, we perform a global average pooling on the obtained feature map to get a feature vector of dimension $512$, whereas the pooling operation is absent when the signature patches are fed.
 This is due to the fact that we intend to perform a 2D attention between the patch feature maps and the global feature vector, the details of which have been put in the subsequent section.

-For the decoder network, we have used the state-of-the-art U-Net \cite{ronneberger2015unet} decoder architecture.
+For the decoder network, we have used the state-of-the-art U-Net \cite{ronneberger2015unet} decoder architecture, excluding the skip connections.
 The decoder takes the attention-enriched $512$-dimensional feature vector as input and performs a series of upsampling operations comprising transpose convolutions to finally output a tensor $Y \in \mathcal{R}^{H \times W \times 3}$ i.e. the dimensions of the original signature image $I$.
-We have excluded the skip connections from the encoder which are present in the original paper \cite{ronneberger2015unet}, where the authors aimed to perform semantic segmentation.
 We formulate the reconstruction loss as the simple mean squared error between the original and reconstructed images, which thereby constitutes the self-supervision task objective given by \autoref{eq:ssl}.